y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Miro Samek and the modern embedded course series
 ================================================
 I am inspired by Miro Samek.
-He does a great introduction to many concepts in embedded and I want to share that in a way that we don't need to have a real board.
+He does a great introduction to many embedded programming concepts and I want to share that in a way that we don't need to have a real board.

 Check out his course here: https://www.state-machine.com/quickstart/